-- Approved without major revision the protocol team may proceed to the next review step (DAIDS Prevention Science Review Committee [PSRC] review) - Major revisions required the protocol team prepares a written response to any "major" review findings which must be reviewed and approved by the SRC Chair and the voting SRC members. - An additional review may be required as determined by the SRC Chair - Protocol disapproved as written the protocol team will work with HPTN leadership to determine next steps - Not Approved
+- Approved without major revision the protocol team may proceed to the next review step (DAIDS Prevention Science Review Committee [PSRC] review) - Major revisions required the protocol team prepares a written response to any "major" review findings which must be reviewed and approved by the SRC Chair and the primary SRC members members.
+An additional review may be required as determined by the SRC Chair - Protocol disapproved as written the protocol team will work with HPTN leadership to determine next steps - Not Approved

-If revisions are needed, the protocol team will strive to provide a written response to the comments of the voting SRC members to the SRC and a revised draft within 15 working days of receiving the comments.
+If revisions are needed, the protocol team will strive to provide a written response to the comments of the primary review group to the SRC and a revised draft within 15 working days of receiving the comments.
 However, consideration will be given to the magnitude and extent of the SRC's feedback.
-Formal responses are only required for major comments.
 If the protocol team has concerns about the SRC's decision, and these are not resolved through discussion between the SRC Chair and the Protocol Chair, the HPTN EC will assist in resolving the matter.

-Simultaneous to the review of the protocol the HPTN Leadership ensures that the protocol is in alignment with the approved concept and the goals of the Network.
+Simultaneous review of the protocol will also be conducted by the HPTN Leadership to ensure that the full protocol is in alignment with the proposed science and scope of the approved concept.